 Campaign Finance Reform

-The ACLU believes that the system of electing candidates to federal office badly needs repair.
-And we will continue to advocate reform of the current system — such as our longstanding support for full public financing — but in doing so we will stress fidelity to the principles protected by the First Amendment with the goal of expanding, not limiting, political speech.
+The ACLU believes that the system of electing candidates to federal office is badly in need of repair.
+We will continue to advocate for reform of the current system, including in support of our longstanding commitment to public financing of campaigns.
+In doing so, we will stress fidelity to the principles protected by the First Amendment with the goal of expanding, not limiting, political speech.